vivsnguyen/Tandem-Trivia/README.md

 * #### More testing
 I want to add more testing, such as integration tests for my flask server and testing for my front end features.

+## <a name="known-issues"></a>Known Issues
+* Users can't change their mind on the answer they choose.
+I wasn't sure if I wanted to include this feature, because many quiz apps (like Kahoot!) don't allow you too.
+This could be a future feature that can be toggled on and off.

 ## <a name="resources"></a>Resources
 ### Back End